archibald1418/craytracing/README.md

 ## The task

-Input file (.rt) - configurations of a 3D scene:
+Input file (.rt) - configurations of a 3D scene
+Output - rendered image